SuYindu/suyindu.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome to my homepage!
-I am Yindu Su (苏银都 in Chinese), an Algorithm Engineer at Alibaba Group.
+I am Yindu Su, an Algorithm Engineer at Alibaba Group.

 Prior to joining Alibaba, I earned my Master's degree in Computer Technology in 2023 and my Bachelor's degree in Energy Engineering in 2020, both from Zhejiang University.